OWASP/secure-coding-practices-quick-reference-guide/_draft/en/us/02-checklist/05-checklist.markdown

     the server from unauthorized access and purge those temporary working files a soon as they are no longer required.

-- [ ]   Encrypt highly sensitive stored information, like authentication verification data, even on the server side.
-Always use well vetted algorithms, see \"Cryptographic Practices\" for additional guidance
+- [ ]   Encrypt highly sensitive stored information, such as authentication verification data, even if on the server side

 - [ ]   Protect server-side source-code from being downloaded by a user